igorkll/SComputers_docs/SComputers/Info.md

 * display.getFontWidth - returns the width of the current font
 * display.getFontHeight - returns the height of the current font
 * display.setFont - sets a custom font
-* display.drawCircleEvenly - the method is similar to drawCircle, but with support for an even radius. he will not be able to lie flat on a fillCircle, but he can cut off circles with an even radius as a fillCircle to set a standard font, pass nil the font is a lua format table:
+* display.drawCircleEvenly - the method is similar to drawCircle, but with support for an even radius. he will not be able to lie flat on a fillCircle, but he can cut off circles with an even radius as a fillCircle. this function is just a more correct version of drawCircle to set a standard font, pass nil the font is a lua format table:
 ```lua